hashicorp/terraform-website/content/source/docs/enterprise/getting-started/workspaces.html.md

 Most of your time in TFE is spent in two views:

-* The main page, which is a list of workspaces and their statuses.
+* The workspace list.
 Use this to get an overview of the workspaces you're responsible for, and to navigate between workspaces.

     ![main page](./images/work-mainpage.png)

-    To get back to the main page at any time, click the Terraform logo button in the upper left and choose "Terraform Enterprise".
+    To get back to the workspace list at any time, click the "Workspaces" button in the top navigation bar.
 * The individual workspace pages, which provide more detail about a workspace's status, and let you manage runs, variables, and settings.

-    To reach a workspace page, click that workspace's entry on the main page.
+    To reach a workspace page, click that workspace's entry on the workspace list.

     ![a workspace page](./images/work-workspacepage.png)